-Now if we know-which we do-that Christ was the God of the Old Testament-which He was-then any commandments that He gave, which apply in the New Covenant as well as the Old Covenant, are those commandments which we are to keep.
-And I've seen it time and again, when it comes to the least of the commandments that's what people want to first give up.
-And then that spirit of deception begins to creep in.
-But if you love and keep His commandments then you'll receive the Spirit of Truth (v 17 paraphrased) and then we come down here to v 20: "In that day, you shall know that I am in My Father, and you are in Me, and I am in you."
+If we know-which we do-that Christ was the God of the Old Testament, which He was-then any commandments that He gave, which apply in the New Covenant as well as the Old Covenant, are those commandments, which we are to keep.
+I've seen it time and again, when it comes to the least of the commandments that's what people want to first give up.
+Then that spirit of deception begins to creep in.
+But if you love and keep His commandments then you'll receive the Spirit of Truth (v 17)

-Now notice again, 'know'-you are to know.
+Verse 20: "In that day, you shall know that I am in My Father, and you are in Me, and I am in you."
+Notice again, 'know'-you are to know.
 True Christianity